About the Maestro

 Dr. Donald Portnoy is universally recognized as one of America’s dynamic and inspiring symphony orchestra conductors.
 He brings to music a unique awareness and appreciation for the audience and a refreshing sensitivity toward the musicians with whom he works.
 He has earned fame as guest conductor with the major orchestras of Pittsburgh, Baltimore, and Buffalo, as well as other major regional orchestras throughout the United States, Argentina, Brazil, China, England, France, Germany, Poland, Russia, Taiwan, South Korea, Italy, Romania, Switzerland and Spain.

 Dr. Portnoy has served as music director and conductor of the Pittsburgh Opera Theater and the Pittsburgh Civic Symphony.
 In March 2004, Dr. Portnoy received Columbia University’s 2004 Ditson Conductor’s Award for his commitment to the performance of works by American composers.
 In June 2004, he was awarded the Greater Augusta Arts Council’s “Artist of the Year” Award.
-From 1991 until 2009, Dr. Portnoy was music director and conductor of the Brevard Philharmonic in North Carolina.
+From 1991 until 2009, Dr. Portnoy was music director and conductor of the Augusta Symphony in Georgia.
+In 2006, he was appointed music director and conductor of the Brevard Philharmonic in North Carolina.
+In 2016, Maestro Portnoy helped found the Aiken Symphony Orchestra and continues to be its music director and conductor.

 In December 2012, Maestro Portnoy was guest conductor of the National Symphony in Beijing.
 He also held masterclasses in conducting and violin at the Central Conservatory in Beijing, the Conservatory in Wuhan, and Nanchang University.
 In October 2013, he conducted orchestras in Kunming and Shenzhen, China.
 In July 2014, he was guest conductor for two concerts in Kunming.
-In May 2015, Maestro Portnoy was the recipient of the Elizabeth O’Neill Verner Award, South Carolina’s highest artistic honor.
-This coming summer will find the maestro working in Italy, Prague and Budapest.
+In January 2015 and 2018, he held conducting master classes in China.
+In 2019, he was guest faculty member of the Conductor’s Workshop at Queens College in New York City.
+In 2015, Maestro Portnoy was the recipient of the Elizabeth O’Neill Verner Award, South Carolina’s highest arts award.
+In May 2016, he was awarded the South Carolina Order of the Palmetto.

 The Orchestra musicians are an ensemble of some of the best professional classical instrumentalists from South Carolina and nearby Georgia and are on par with a number of regional orchestras from larger nearby towns and cities.